vsouza/awesome-ios/README.md

  * [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController) - A UIViewController subclass for presenting side view controllers inspired on the FaceBook and Wunderlist apps, done right.
  * [TagCellLayout](https://github.com/riteshhgupta/TagCellLayout) - UICollectionView layout for Tags with Left, Center & Right alignments. :large_orange_diamond:
  * [VolumeControl](https://github.com/12Rockets/VolumeControl) - Custom volume control for iPhone featuring a well-designed round slider.
- * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
  * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond:
  * [XLActionController](https://github.com/xmartlabs/XLActionController) - Fully customizable and extensible action sheet controller written in Swift. :large_orange_diamond:
  * [InfiniteScroll](https://github.com/rob-nash/InfiniteScroll) - Add paging to your table views with a cool animation.